 I have been using WordPress.com Stats plugin on my site, along with other sites that I install and manage.
 Lately, I have noticed sluggish page loads and tried to find the source of it.
 The FireBug add-on to Firefox has facilities to show what loads and how fast.
 One of the scripts that loaded was one from quantserve.com and I knew I had removed the Quantcast script with which I experimented for a while.

 By trial and error, turning the plugins off and on, I was able to trace the source to WordPress.com Stats.
 I could not find a reasonable answer by thinking about it, so I posted a forum question on WordPress.org about the matter.
 In several days no answer came from any source.
 Then I decided to do a more careful search on the WordPress forum and, sure enough, I found the answer.
 In a forum thread, Matt Mullenweg confirmed that they have been collaborating with Quantcast and some undisclosed features would be coming soon.

 Openness and Transparency Became Opaque

 This practice disappointed me.
-WordPress.org and its founder Matt have been the promoters of open-source code under the GPL, and stood on the side of openness and transparency.
-The inclusion of Quantcast script, which collects traffic information and accumulates it on Quantcast databases, with no disclosure to the users both surprised and disappointed me.
-What was even more disappointing was Matt’s nonchalant response “…turn off the stats plugin? :)” (his smiley)
+WordPress.org and its founder Matt have been the promoters of open-source code under the GPL and stood on the side of openness and transparency.
+The inclusion of the Quantcast script, which collects traffic information and accumulates it on Quantcast databases, with no disclosure to the users both surprised and disappointed me.
+What was even more disappointing was Matt’s nonchalant response “…turn off the stats plugin? :)” (His smiley.)